Le Fooding: Controversies

-Though some foreign observers believe that Le Fooding contributes to the reinvention of the French culinary and event scene on an international scale, this is not always the case in France.
-Jean-Luc Petitrenaud in VSD wrote that Le Fooding is "a ridiculous trend for a few Parisian journalists looking for fame" (VSD, Winter 2004).
-Supporters of more traditional cuisine count several French journalistic institutions among Le Fooding's main detractors.
-A debate between the journalist Paul Wermus (anti-Fooding) and Alexandre Cammas during Paul Amar's TV program, Revu et Corrigé, is regularly featured in TV blooper shows.
+Some foreign observers believe that Le Fooding contributes to the reinvention of the French culinary and event scene on an international scale.
+Jean-Luc Petitrenaud wrote in VSD that Le Fooding is "a ridiculous trend for a few Parisian journalists looking for fame."
+A debate between the journalist Paul Wermus and Alexandre Cammas during Paul Amar's TV program, Revu et Corrigé, has been featured in TV blooper shows.

-On 15 November 2010, during the 10th anniversary celebration of Le Fooding, then-current French Culture Minister Frédéric Mitterrand surprised the world of gastronomy by presenting the Le Fooding Award to a Breton chef.
+On 15 November 2010, during the 10th anniversary celebration of Le Fooding, then-current French Culture Minister Frédéric Mitterrand presented the Le Fooding Award to a Breton chef.
 A couple of days later, journalists Colette Monsat and François Simon questioned his support in the 19 November 2010 issue of Madame Figaro.
 The Minister responded, "You can love Rembrandt and Basquiat.
 By appreciating Basquiat, one comes to have a taste for Rembrandt, and vice versa."

-Seen as an alternative to the Michelin star system, Le Fooding emphasizes younger chefs and a broader range of cuisines and prices.
+Unlike the Michelin star system, Le Fooding emphasizes younger chefs and a broader range of cuisines and prices.
 Michelin bought a large stake in Le Fooding in 2018.